-Physiology I 3 3 0
+Physiology I 3 0 Prerequisites: BIO 110 or BIO 111

 This course provides a comprehensive study of the anatomy and physiology of the human body.
 Topics include body organization, homeostasis, cytology, histology, and the integumentary, skeletal, muscular, nervous systems, and special senses.
 Upon completion, students should be able to demonstrate an in-depth understanding of principles of anatomy and physiology and their interrelationships.
 Laboratory exercises will include investigation of structural and functional aspects of the indicated organ systems.